redwoodjs/redwood/packages/cli/README.md

 This command runs the development servers.

 It takes an optional parameter, `app`, which is an array of strings, each which identifies the project to be run.

-This defaults to run all projects (`api` and `web`).
+By default, it runs the development servers of all projects (`api` and `web`).

-For example, if you'd like to _only_ run the `api` project, you can run:
+For example, if you'd like to _only_ run the `api` project development server, run:

 ```terminal
 $ yarn redwood dev api